Two of the most common questions we get from our coachees are:

 Senior Partners are the most senior leaders at McKinsey & Company.
 They are responsible for managing the overall direction and strategy of the firm, as well as leading and mentoring other members of the team.
 Senior Partners are in charge of multiple engagements at once, own the client and CEO relationship as well as engage in other firm administrative functions (e.g., leading certain functions such as recruiting).
 You will rarely see a Senior Partner in the team room and sometimes only attend the most important CEO meetings.
 Senior Partners usually stay with the firm until the end of their career and on average (purely observational) retire around the age of 55.

 The Firm formally implemented an “up or out” career progression strategy in 1951.
-Employees that are not promoted within a given time window are asked to leave (or as McKinsey calls it euphemistically “counseled to leave”).
+Employees who are not promoted within a given time window are asked to leave (or as McKinsey calls it euphemistically “counseled to leave”).
 In the past, that meant that every year, around 20% of the lowest-performing consultants were asked to leave annually.

 Recently, McKinsey has partially loosened its “up or out” rule (in line with other top-tier consulting firms such as Bain or BCG).
 Promotion windows are lengthened (e.g., at the Engagement Manager level) and consultants are often given the option to take on an expert role, where they can specialize in a topic and support client-facing teams, rather than being required to advance through the ranks of client work at all times.

-The financial state of McKinsey
+The Financial State of McKinsey

 It is difficult to determine the exact revenue of McKinsey & Company, as the firm is a privately held company and does not disclose its financial information publicly.
 However, McKinsey is widely considered to be one of the most successful and well-respected management consulting firms in the world, and it is known to generate significant revenue through its consulting services.